rafaelbg27/rafaelbg27.github.io/menu/about.md

 I love the power and range that data science can have in almost every field and the way its used to improve results and make people's lifes better.

-If you'd like, you can download my (hopefully) updated resume here.
+If you'd like, you can download my (hopefully) updated resume [here][https://github.com/rafaelbg27/rafaelbg27.github.io/tree/gh-pages/assets/resume.pdf].

 Let's share knowledge and findings ;)